mbustosp/challenge-counter_app/README.md

  - Probably, cross-browser compatibility (sorry, I have an 8-year-old lenovo laptop with Windows installed, I can not run webpack-dev and three browsers at the same time).

  It was an interesting and quite challenging test.
-(God is in the details).
  Thank you,
  Sincerely,
  Matías Agustín Bustos Paredes

-#### ⚠️ Before you begin

-> Create a new git repository on the root of this folder, upload it to Github, and invite [@RoHerrera](https://github.com/RoHerrera) and [@varellanov](https://github.com/varellanov) as collaborators.

 ## Overview